rssys/snowcat/doc/artifact_evaluation.md

 - kernel-6.1-race-coverage-result.tar # possible data races found by dynamically running CTs.
 Needed for figure-6.b, 6.d, 6.f.
 ```

-One can selectively download the raw data to reproduce the a certain graph.
+(One can selectively download the raw data to reproduce the a certain graph.)

 ### Reproduce the graphs (ETA: 3 days downloading + 3 hours ski emulation)

 **How to run?**

-Taking figure-6.b as an example, one can reproduce the graph by running the following commands:
+Taking figure-6.b as an example, one can reproduce this graph by running the following commands:

 ```bash
 $ cd $SNOWCAT_STORAGE